 Kristy Luck (b.
-1985, Woodstock, IL) received a BFA from Rockford University (Rockford, IL) and a MFA from The School of the Art Institute of Chicago (Chicago, IL).
-Her work has been the subject of solo exhibitions at Philip Martin Gallery (Los Angeles, CA); ODD ARK LA (Los Angeles, CA); Eastside International (Los Angeles, CA); and Tiger Strikes Asteroid (Chicago, IL).
+1985, Woodstock, IL) received a BFA from Rockford University (Rockford, IL) and an MFA from The School of the Art Institute of Chicago (Chicago, IL).
+Kristy Luck’s solo July 2021 exhibition at Philip Martin Gallery was selected as an Artforum Critic’s Pick.
+Upcoming projects include a solo exhibition at Mendes Wood DM (São Paulo, Brazil) in 2022.
+Kristy Luck’s work has been the subject of solo exhibitions at Philip Martin Gallery (Los Angeles, CA); ODD ARK LA (Los Angeles, CA); Eastside International (Los Angeles, CA); and Tiger Strikes Asteroid (Chicago, IL).
 Additionally, her work has been included in group shows at Torrance Art Museum (Torrance, CA); Jacob’s West (Los Angeles, CA); 0-0LA (Los Angeles, CA); Guerrero Gallery (San Francisco, CA); Corbett vs. Dempsey (Chicago, IL); A Public Space (Fishers Island, New York); and Projet Pangée (Montreal, Canada).
 Luck was awarded the Lighthouse Works Fellowship in 2017.
-Her work has been featured in numerous publications including “Los Angeles Times,” “Architectural Digest,” “Artillery Magazine,” “Whitehot Magazine,” “The Editorial Magazine,” and “Opening Ceremony.”
+Her work has been featured in numerous publications including Artforum, Art in America, Los Angeles Times, Architectural Digest, Artillery Magazine, Whitehot Magazine, The Editorial Magazine, and Opening Ceremony.
 Luck lives and works in Los Angeles, CA.